This men's helmet can be used for a variety of riding purposes, including snowmobiles, and is well-liked for its sun visor.

 Keen adventurers and sporting riders might be prepared to invest more, and there are several advanced models in the $250 to $400 range.
 The most expensive snowmobile helmets are superb pieces of equipment, but they cost around $600.

 A. It depends where you live.
 It’s often not necessary on private land, but many states say riders under 18 must wear one.
 A helmet may be mandatory on public trails, too.
 Each state makes its own regulations, so you’ll need to check locally.

 It’s the sensible thing to do for both safety and personal comfort.
 Head injuries can prove fatal, even at relatively low speeds, and hazards can easily be hidden by snow.

 A. You can.
 Materials and structure are very similar, but there are drawbacks.
 Mostly it’s about temperature.
 Although motorcycle helmets can be used in very cold conditions, they’re not specifically designed for it.
 Fogging of the face shield is a particular problem.
 Full-face snowmobile helmets have double-pane shields and breath boxes that direct air away.
 Motorcycle helmets often don’t, though the pinlock system available with some is a big help.

 Incidentally, as long as your snowmobile helmet meets the minimum safety standard (in the United States, that’s set by the Department of Transportation), then it’s legal for road use on a motorcycle.

-It’s important to use each maker’s chart, because not everyone’s sizing is the same.
-For example, one we looked at has medium helmets at 22 1/2 to 22 7/8 inches, while another has it at 22 3/8 to 22 3/4 inches.
+It’s important to use each maker’s chart because not everyone’s sizing is the same.
+For example, a medium helmet can be at 22 1/2 to 22 7/8 inches, while another has it at 22 3/8 to 22 3/4 inches.